ua-snap/align-wrf-modis/README.md

 ### 4.)
 Using the R scripts

+These scripts rely on having the `$OUTPUT_DIR` environmental variable set for finding the data.
+This needs to be set to the path to the location of those output directories, `WRF/` and `MODIS/`.

 #### `plot_era_comparison.R`

 For specified coordinates (lat/lon), plot the averaged weekly timeseries of any **single** TSK source with MODIS LST values on the aligned grid for overlapping years, and save as a PNG.
 This script can be run via the command line with the `Rscript` via `Rscript R_scripts/plot_wrf_comparison.R <args>`.
 Help on these arguments can be displayed via `Rscript R_scripts/plot_era_comparison.R --help`.